wwillfred/Certified-Kubernetes-Administrator-with-Vagrant/Readme.md

 sudo swapon --show
 # if this command has no output, then swap is disabled
 ```
-(If you specified disk size:) Check that available disk size is ~100GB (e.g. in node c1-cp1):
+(If you specified disk size:) Check that available disk size is what you had intended (e.g. in node c1-cp1):
 ```
 vagrant ssh c1-cp1
 df -h /